-As a Nashville-trained engineer, I specialize in creating authentic, acoustic recordings.
+As a Nashville-trained engineer and producer, I specialize in creating authentic, acoustic recordings.
 As a classical pianist and composer myself, I can approach projects with both an artist's and an engineer's ear.

 In 2017, I earned a BS in Audio Engineering Technology and a BM in Music Composition with Highest Honors from Belmont University in Nashville, TN—one of the world's leading audio engineering programs.
 I have been working and learning in studios since I was thirteen years old.
 At seventeen, the GRAMMY Foundation selected me to study audio engineering at the renowned GRAMMY Camp institute in Los Angeles and New York.
 Since 2019, I have been Lead Audio Engineer for Chicago-based classical recording company, Atlas Arts Media.
-I recently relocated back to my home state and now have my own studio on a farm outside of Charlottesville as well.
-I currently serve as the Virginia Event Planning Committee leader for the Audio Engineering Society.
+I recently relocated back to my home state and now also have my own studio, River Rock Records, on a farm outside of Charlottesville.

 For more about me, please visit my website, https://shelbylock.com